largehadroncollider/defcon-guide/DEF CON Guide.md

 ## Con Flu

 Because of all the socializing and partying you will be doing without much sleeping, chances are > 0 that you will catch Con Flu/Con Crud.
 To avoid this, remember to stay hydrated and get more than 3 hours of sleep per night.
 Eat some vegetables and fruits.
 (Olives in a martini or the OJ in a mimosa don't count.)
-Also, take a good multivitamin including zinc, and avoid mouth to mouth contact with dozens of hackers/their drinks/foods.
+Also, take a good multivitamin including zinc, and avoid mouth-to-mouth contact with dozens of hackers/their drinks/foods.
 First bumps over handshakes can help prevent transmitting con crud microorganisms.
 Hand sanitizer isn’t a bad idea either.
 Wash your hands, and when you do, really scrub the hell out of those fuckers so they get fucking clean.
 Sing a song if you must, just don’t spread your shit around.
 Literally.

 ## Bathrooms